 If you plan on working and staying in Tampere, Finland for an extended period of time, you have to officially sort out a few things.

 For example, a residence permit allows you to live and work in Finland for longer periods.
 The Finnish personal identity code, on the other hand, may be required to utilise some local services.
-On this page you can find all the necessary information to get started in Tampere.
+Here are the most essential migration related topics you need to take care of and all the necessary information to get started in Tampere.

 It is also possible to submit most residence permit applications online and then book a time at the closest Migri office to submit